-VI.
-Statutory and Executive Order Reviews
+V. Statutory and Executive Order Reviews

-Under the CAA, the Administrator is required to approve a SIP submission that complies with the provisions of the CAA and applicable Federal regulations.
-42 U.S.C.
-7410(k); 40 CFR 52.02(a).
-Thus, in reviewing SIP submissions, EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
-Accordingly, this action merely approves state law as meeting Federal requirements and does not impose additional requirements beyond those imposed by state law.
-For that reason, this proposed action: • Is not a "significant regulatory
+In reviewing state plan submissions, the EPA's role is to approve state choices, provided that they meet the criteria of the CAA.
+Accordingly, this action merely approves state law as meeting federal requirements and does not impose additional requirements beyond those imposed by state law.
+For that reason, this proposed action: